frymire/nanobind-poetry-demo/README.md

 ```

 ## Rebuild
-Any time you make changes to the C++ code, run this command to rebuild and reinstall the wheel...
+Any time you make changes to the C++ code, run this command to rebuild and reinstall the wheels...

 `
 python -m pip install .
 `